EdJoPaTo/website-stalker-example/io/kaitai/doc/lang-python-html.md

 ### Installing dependencies for legacy Pythons manually ###

-[Enums](user_guide.html#enums) implementation in Python requires enum support as described in[PEP-0435](https://www.python.org/dev/peps/pep-0435/).
-This support is available out of the box in standard libraries since Python v3.4, or since v2.4 using [enum34](https://pypi.org/project/enum34/) polyfill.
+[Enums](user_guide.html#enums) implementation in Python requires enum support as described in[PEP 435](https://www.python.org/dev/peps/pep-0435/).
+This support is available in the standard library since Python 3.4, or in Python 2.7 using the [enum34](https://pypi.org/project/enum34/) polyfill.

 * One usually doesn’t need to install this lib manually, `pip` will install it automatically if it is needed.

 * One can also install it manually:

-  * One can use just `python -m pip install enum34`.
-Don’t do it on later Pythons or the apps using just `enum` will be broken!
+  * One can simply use `python -m pip install enum34` (only makes sense in Python 2)

   * On Debian / Ubuntu, this library can be installed with`sudo apt-get install -y python-enum34`.